 Most of our current teachers began their musical education in the Club and now share a wealth of experience and expertise to new generations.
 They nurture the pupils, develop their confidence and social skills and open their minds to new experiences as performers and listeners.
 The Club has produced 15 tutor books, which are used in the classes, along with other books and a number of CDs and DVDs.
 Traditional music is cross-generational and we encourage parents to play music with their children.

 The Club provides classes for adults and children at a variety of levels in a wide range of traditional instruments – currently tin whistle, flute, fiddle, banjo, accordion, concertina, harp, uilleann pipes – and in singing.
 In normal times these are held on Monday nights in a school in Armagh, with upwards of 30 separate classes every week.
-During the lockdown, we had to move all our classes online, and we have delivered hundreds of lessons in this new way; at present most classes are recorded with about one in three as a live Zoom class.
+During the lockdown, we had to move all our classes online, and we have delivered hundreds of lessons in this new way; for each class, about 65% of lessons are recorded and 35% are live Zoom sessions so that tutors can stay in touch with students’ progress and offer individual guidance.

 For 2020-21, we started off with all of our teaching online, but we hope to move to traditional face-to-face teaching as soon as it is safe to do so.
 Our first priority is to keep everyone safe, and we are not willing to risk bringing large numbers of students together, from our very wide catchment area, until we can do so with confidence.
 We will seek out opportunities for smaller properly distanced events – for example, bringing one or two class groups at a time into the Áras.
 More details of our education programme will be found in the Student Area.

 In normal times the Club’s students and their families come together once a month for a session in the Áras.
-We hope to resume this in 2021, though numbers may have to be restricted until vaccination is wiodely taken up.
+We hope to resume this at some point in 2021, though numbers would have to be restricted until vaccination is widely taken up.

-Every November from 1994 to 2019, the Club promoted the William Kennedy Piping Festival, which had to take a break this year but will return, we hope, in 2021.
+Every November from 1994 to 2019, the Club promoted the William Kennedy Piping Festival, which had to take a break in 2020 but will return, we hope, in 2021.
 This is one of the most prestigious festivals of pipe-based music in the world, with musicians and supporters travelling to Armagh from every continent.
 Other performance opportunities for our musicians are International Uilleann Piping Day in November, and National Harp Day in October.
-We also offer the (wholly-online for 2020) Carols Concert in December, Burns Night in January, and the Mark Donnelly Piping Academy in the springtime.
+In normal times we also have a Carols Concert in December (which was presented online in 2020), Burns Night in January, and the Mark Donnelly Piping Academy in the springtime.

 STRUCTURE AND GOVERNANCE